favonia/cloudflare-ddns/docs/designs/managed-record-ownership.markdown

 The selector uses Go `regexp` RE2 syntax with `MatchString` semantics.
 It is not an implicit full-match pattern.

-The empty default matches all comments, preserving pre-feature behavior.
+The empty default matches all comments, preserving pre-selector behavior.
 Ownership isolation is opt-in.

 ## Required Invariants

-- `MANAGED_RECORDS_COMMENT_REGEX` is compiled during configuration normalization and stored in canonical form.
+- `MANAGED_RECORDS_COMMENT_REGEX` is compiled during config building and stored in the handle-facing runtime config.
-- After successful normalization, the compiled regex is always non-nil, including the default empty template.
+- After successful config building, the compiled regex is always non-nil, including the default empty template.
 - `RECORD_COMMENT` must match `MANAGED_RECORDS_COMMENT_REGEX`.

 The last rule prevents self-orphaning.